jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/HTML cheat sheet.md

 />
 ```

+## Alt text for image links

+If an image is also a hyperlink, the `alt` text should describe the function of the link.

 # DOMContentLoaded vs. load

 The `load` event is fired when the whole page has loaded, including all dependent resources such as stylesheets and images.
 This is in contrast to `DOMContentLoaded`, which is fired as soon as the page DOM has been loaded, without waiting for resources to finish loading.